 Careers: Unsure what to do next?
 The Activate Careers team can help students to understand the options available.
 Our support includes CV writing workshops, help with filling UCAS application forms and one-to-one guidance on seeking employment.

 Finance: Many Activate Learning students access financial support every year.
 If you need support, we may be able to help fund travel expenses to and from college, educational course costs and meals while on campus, for example.
+Please see our Cost of Living page.

 With all the different options available to our students it can be difficult to know what each qualification means and how it can help.
 We offer further and higher education programmes at a range of levels, helping progress towards chosen career goals.
 These include GCSEs, A-levels and BTECs.
 We go into more detail on our qualifications pages, which breaks down each type of qualification and who they are for.